iExecBlockchainComputing/documentation-tools/overview/helloWorld/3-buildIApp.md

 iapp test
 ```

-It uses your local Node.js to execute the `app.js` file.
+It uses your local docker to build and execute the app.

 <div class="solution-note">
   <p>- If you have <code>Error: Docker daemon is not accessible</code> Make sure Docker is installed and running.</p>